-Compared to hand-crafted features, such as PCA+SVM in UAP-D [32] and entropy detection in Smart-Box [14], FaceGuard achieves superior detection results.
-Massoli et al. [13] distinguish between real and adversarial faces by utilizing intermediate face features of an AFR system.
-However, we find that these intermediate features primarily represent the identity of the input face and do not appear to contain highly discriminative information for detecting adversarial faces.
+Compared to hand-crafted features, such as PCA+SVM in UAP-D [30] and entropy detection in Smart-Box [17], FaceGuard achieves superior detection results.
+Some baselines utilize AFR features for identifying adversarial inputs [16, 38].
+We find that intermediate AFR features primarily represent the identity of the input face and do not appear to contain highly discriminative information for detecting adversarial faces.

-Despite the robustness, FaceGuard misclassifies 28 out of 9, 164 real images in LFW [15] and falsely predicts 46 out of 9, 164 adversarial faces as real.
-Of these 46 misclassifications, 44 are geometrically-warped faces via GFLM [6] and the remaining two are synthesized via AdvFaces [1].
+Despite the robustness, FaceGuard misclassifies 28 out of 9, 164 real images in LFW [18] and falsely predicts 46 out of 54, 984 adversarial faces as real.
+From the latter, 44 are warped faces via GFLM [9] and the remaining two are synthesized via AdvFaces [1].
 We find that FaceGuard tends to misclassify real faces under extreme poses and adversarial faces that are occluded (e.g., hats) (see Fig. 6).